• Level of education

 Description

-In the field of healthcare biotechnology, recombinant proteins can be produced in different cell types, called expression systems, which can be prokaryotic or eukaryotic.
-This is a mature and attractive technological field with high employability potential.
-The bioproduction of biomedicines (proteins, monoclonal antibodies) represents a major therapeutic challenge for human beings.
-Before designing any biological drug involving a biomanufacturing stage, it is essential to be familiar with the different eukaryotic and prokaryotic expression systems used in biotechnology.
+In the field of health biotechnology, recombinant proteins can be produced in different cell types, known as expression systems, which can be prokaryotic or eukaryotic.
+This is a mature and attractive technological field with high employability.
+Indeed, the bioproduction of biomedicines (proteins, monoclonal antibodies) represents a major therapeutic challenge in humans.
+Before designing any biological drug involving a bioproduction step, it is essential to understand the different eukaryotic and prokaryotic expression systems used in biotechnology.

-This course combines interactive lectures, presentations by professionals and practical work in which the knowledge acquired in class is put into practice: cell culture, control of the producing clone, recombinant protein production in eukaryotic systems, production controls.
+This course unit includes interactive lectures, presentations by professionals, and practical work during which the knowledge acquired in class will be put into practice: cell culture, production clone controls, recombinant protein production in eukaryotic systems, and production controls.

 Read more